 I have become aware of the fact that I was fortunate enough to have been afforded a more than adequate, well-rounded, primary education.
-With the help of my mother and grandmother—thankfully, both my live-in grandparents were literate—I had actually begun to learn to read and count even before I started kindergarten at Linden Elementary School in South Bend, Indiana.
+With the help of my mother and grandmother—thankfully, both my live-in grandparents were functionally-literate—I had actually begun to learn to read and count even before I started kindergarten at Linden Elementary School in South Bend, Indiana.
 So with that head start, reading, writing and arithmetic came very easily to me, as well as did grammar and spelling.

 I used to win all the class spelling bees when we had them.
 The one word that I missed one time, though, was Fascist.
 I was totally unfamiliar with the word at the time and had never seen it in print.
 My friends were impressed because I knew and could spell antidisestablishmentarianism, until I learned a better one: pneumonoultramicroscopicsilicovolcanokoniosis!
 It never occurred to me that the things I was being taught in school might be useless information, so I naturally absorbed and retained everything I was given.
 Of course, it helped that I had great teachers to guide and encourage me.
 My second-grade teacher, Mrs. Daniels, and then Mrs. Johnson in the 3rd grade, citing only two, took a special interest in me early on.